cwza/markdown-resume/examples/source/cwzEnResume.md

 ------

-### My Small JS Skill Demo Project {#degree}
+### My Small JS Skill Demo Web App {#degree}

+This small Twittier like app is developed for JS skill demo purpose.
-This little Twttier like site is my self project which was develped in my free time.
+It is developed at my free time.
 [https://cwza.github.io/faceblock-client/](https://cwza.github.io/faceblock-client/)

-It is a full-stack system by backend api server and frontend SPA.
+This app is a full-stack system with backend api server and frontend SPA.
-The Full Souce code is at my github.
+The Full Source code is at my github.

 * RestFul API Server (NodeJS + ExpressJS + PostgreSql)
   [Github: Server-Side](https://github.com/cwza/faceblock-server)